nyudlts/dot-doc/bookeye-naming-template.md

 ## `bookeye` workflow naming template
   * in the `bookeye` workflow:
-    * no special naming conventions are used to denote session target, front matter, numbered pages, or back matter
+    * no special naming conventions are used to differentiate sessiont target, front matter, numbered pages, and back matter
     * there is a `session target` that **MUST** be named using this template <code><digi_id><b>_000001.tif</b></code>

 ### examples: ([template details](#template) below)